aimee-mcneil-melville/ToDo-Full-Stack/README.md

 }
 ```

-And the `cart` parameter to pass to `updateQuantities` can have this shape:
+The `cart` parameter passed to `updateQuantities` can have this shape:

 ```js
 [{